wix-incubator/remx/README.md

 Furthermore, we don't need the large amount of features mobx supports.
 We need a small subset of the api, and we need to be very explicit about what goes where, to enforce our chosen redux-like data-flow architecture.

 These decisions are what gave birth to remx.
 A mixed child of mobx implementation of observable state (backed by es6 proxies) with flux/redux design pattern enforcement.
-An idiomatic mobx.
+An opinionated mobx.

 #### But what about dispatch? actions? middlewere?